Code-Institute-Submissions/Kacper015-Rock-Paper-Scissors-Game_OctResub/README.md

 ## Credits

 I have used a tutorial to help myself with coding.
 I haven't used any fonts or any pictures that don't belong to me.
-I have used simple emojis such as 👊.
+I have used simple emojis such as 👊 that are available for everyone.

 ### Content